vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 ## Add Volume Stores <a id="volumes"></a>

 You can add volume stores to VCHs by using the `vic-machine configure --volume-store` option.
-You can add volume stores backed by vSphere datastores or by NFSv3 mounts.
+You can add volume stores backed by vSphere datastores or by NFSv3 shares.

 The `vic-machine configure --volume-store` option functions in the same way as the equivalent `vic-machine create --volume-store` option.
 For information about the `vic-machine create --volume-store` option, see [Specify Volume Stores](volume_stores.md).